redeyeapps/aurelia-redeye-design/src/form/form-text.md

 ### Types

-The types to passthrough will firstly be passed onto the HTML element, therefore would need to be a HTML5 Input Type There are certain types which includes its own validation methods.
+The types to use will firstly be passed onto the HTML element, therefore would need to be a HTML5 Input Type.
+There are certain types which includes its own validation methods.
 The default text type allows anything to be validated as long as it has more than 1 character inputted.

 * email - This allows most email addresses, we've used this [one](https://stackoverflow.com/questions/46155/how-to-validate-an-email-address-in-javascript)
 * phone - This allows the usage of Australia Phone numbers, we've used this [one](https://ilikekillnerds.com/2014/08/regular-expression-for-validating-australian-phone-numbers-including-landline-and-mobile/)